 \ph{Steering localization mean} While steering belief toward node $ B^{j} $, separated-controller $ \mu^{ij} $ is responsible for generating the control signals based on the available belief, i.e., $ u_{k}=\mu^{ij}(b_{k}) $.
-The iRobot Create is a nonholonomic robot and is modeled as a unicycle (see Section \ref{subsec:robotModel}), thus to steer the estimation mean toward the target node $ \mathbf{v}^{j} $, one needs to use a controllers designed for stabilizing nonholonomic systems (e.g., \cite{Oriolo02-DFL}, \cite{murray1993nonholonomic}, \cite{samson1991feedback}).
-However, the randomness of the estimation mean (resulted from randomness of observations) calls for a controller that can perform such stabilization under uncertainty.
+The iRobot Create (used in our experiments) is a nonholonomic robot and is modeled as a unicycle (see Section \ref{subsec:robotModel}).
+Thus, to steer the estimation mean toward the target node $ \mathbf{v}^{j} $, one needs to use controllers designed for stabilizing nonholonomic systems (e.g., \cite{Oriolo02-DFL}, \cite{murray1993nonholonomic}, \cite{samson1991feedback}).
+However, the randomness of the estimation mean (resulting from randomness of observations) calls for a controller that can perform such stabilization under uncertainty.
 To this end, we implemented different controllers including polar coordinate-based controller \cite{deLuca2001control} and Dynamic Feedback Linearization-based controller \cite{Ali12-DFL-IROS}.
 Observing the behavior of different controllers, we adopted a variant of the Open-Loop Feedback Control (OLFC) scheme \cite{Bertsekas07} for stabilization purposes.
-In this variant of OLFC, for a given $ \mathbf{v}^{j} $, we compute an open-loop control sequence starting from the current estimation mean and ending at $ \mathbf{v}^{j} $.
+In this variant of OLFC, for a given $ \mathbf{v}^{j} $, we compute an open-loop control sequence from the current estimation mean to $ \mathbf{v}^{j} $.
 Then, we apply a truncated sequence of the first $ l $ controls ($ l=5 $ in our experiments)\footnote{Only one control (i.e., $ l=1 $) is not enough due to the nonholonomicity of the system.}.
 This process repeats every $ l $ steps until we reach the vicinity of $ \mathbf{v}^{j} $.